-A broad knowledge in History would be advantageous for those considering a career as a writer, journalist, cultural heritage officer, tourism, historian, history teacher, librarian, lawyer, parliamentarian and manager, researcher.
+A broad knowledge in History would be advantageous for those considering a career as a writer, tour guide, journalist, cultural heritage officer, historian, researcher, teacher, librarian, lawyer or parliamentarian.

 Legal Studies

 Unit 1: Guilt and liability

 Criminal law and civil law aim to achieve social cohesion and protect the rights of individuals.
 Criminal law is aimed at maintaining social order and infringing criminal law can result in charges.
 Civil law deals with the infringement of a person's or group's rights and breaching civil law can result in litigation.
 In this unit students develop an understanding of legal foundations, such as the different types and sources of law and the existence of a court hierarchy in Victoria.